 Capturing this information can be helpful for delivery drivers, service vehicles, big trucks with valuable cargo, and possible high-risk drivers.
 However, this tool is total overkill for a sales rep or light service rep driving a company vehicle for both work and personal purposes.

-Tool 2: GPS mileage tracking apps
+Tool 2: GPS mileage tracking for company vehicles

 GPS mileage tracking systems provide an alternative means to measure mileage, but they can violate privacy and are prone to human error.
 Companies must be cautious they don’t gain access to information that reveals employees’ activities outside of work, such as personal medical appointments or political and religious associations.
 Access to this information potentially violates the employee's Fourth Amendment rights.